shravanychandhanaa/nodejs-demo-app/README.md

-&nbsp;   server.js: The simple Node.js application that runs on port 3000.
+    server.js: The simple Node.js application that runs on port 3000.

-&nbsp;   package.json: Defines the application and its dependencies.
+    package.json: Defines the application and its dependencies.

-&nbsp;   package-lock.json: Ensures reproducible builds by locking dependency versions.
+    package-lock.json: Ensures reproducible builds by locking dependency versions.

-&nbsp;   Dockerfile: Provides instructions for building the Docker image.
+    Dockerfile: Provides instructions for building the Docker image.

-&nbsp;   .dockerignore: Excludes unnecessary files and folders from the Docker image to keep it small and efficient.
+    .dockerignore: Excludes unnecessary files and folders from the Docker image to keep it small and efficient.

-How to Run the Application
+\##How to Run the Application

 You can run the application locally on your machine using Docker Desktop.

-&nbsp;   Pull the image: Pull the latest image from the Docker Hub repository.
+    Pull the image: Pull the latest image from the Docker Hub repository.
 Replace your-username with your Docker Hub username.

-&nbsp;   docker pull shravanychandhanaa/nodejs-ci-cd-demo:latest (I have included the screenshot)
+    docker pull shravanychandhanaa/nodejs-ci-cd-demo:latest (I have included the screenshot)

-&nbsp;   Run the container: Run the container and map port 3000 from the container to port 3000 on your local machine.
+    Run the container: Run the container and map port 3000 from the container to port 3000 on your local machine.

-&nbsp;   docker run -p 3000:3000 your-username/nodejs-ci-cd-demo:latest (use -d to run in detached mode)
+    docker run -p 3000:3000 your-username/nodejs-ci-cd-demo:latest (use -d to run in detached mode)

-&nbsp;   Access the application: Open your web browser and navigate to http://localhost:3000 to see the message.
+    Access the application: Open your web browser and navigate to http://localhost:3000 to see the message.
 (I have included the screenshot)

-Final Outcome
+\##Final Outcome